Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

 The solution to this Riccati equation is symmetric, $\W_2 = \W_2^\top$ since the last two terms on the right-hand side are symmetric, namely $\A^\top \W_2 + \W_2 \A = \W_2^\top \A + \A^\top \W_2^\top$.
 Therefore,

 which is the common $\mathcal{H}_\infty$ Riccati equation from~\eqref{eq:HinftyRiccati2}.
-Since we assumed that $\gamma>\gamma_0$, this equation is uniquely solvable for a positive definite $\W_2$, following Theorem~\ref{thm:HinftyARE}.
+Since we assumed that $\gamma>\gamma_0$,~\eqref{eq:riccatiforW2} is uniquely solvable for a positive definite $\W_2$, following Theorem~\ref{thm:HinftyARE}.
 Having computed $\w_2$, we proceed as before, i.e., insert \eqref{eq:HinftyEnergyFct_deriv} into \eqref{eq:HinftyenergyFunctions1_Kron} and multiply the resulting equation with a factor two.
-Now, we collect third order terms to obtain {
+Now, we collect degree three terms to obtain

-} The last term can be simplified by imposing a symmetry condition on the elements of $\W_3$ to balance the coefficients in our polynomial expression so that $(\W_3)_{ijk}=(\W_3)_{jki}=\cdots$ for all permutations of the indices ($ijk$).
-Thus, we can write